anujshahmnnit/Crypto-Dashboard-UI/README.md

-# Project Title

-A brief description of what this project does and who it's for
+# Crypto Dashboard UI

-The Crypto Dashboard UI is a user-friendly interface designed to display real-time cryptocurrency data, including prices, market capitalization, and percentage changes.
+The **Crypto Dashboard UI** is a user-friendly interface designed to display real-time cryptocurrency data, including prices, market capitalization, and percentage changes.
 It fetches data from the CoinGecko API and presents it in an organized and visually appealing manner.

-Features
+## Features

-    Real-Time Data Fetching: Retrieves the latest cryptocurrency data from the CoinGecko API.
+- **Real-Time Data Fetching**: Retrieves the latest cryptocurrency data from the CoinGecko API.
-    Dynamic Card Generation: Dynamically creates cards for each cryptocurrency, displaying its name, price, symbol, and 24-hour price change.
+- **Dynamic Card Generation**: Dynamically creates cards for each cryptocurrency, displaying its name, price, symbol, and 24-hour price change.
-    Responsive Design: Ensures the dashboard is accessible and user-friendly across various devices.
+- **Responsive Design**: Ensures the dashboard is accessible and user-friendly across various devices.

-Files
+## Files

-    index.html: The main HTML file that structures the dashboard layout. index.js: The JavaScript file responsible for fetching cryptocurrency data from the API and dynamically updating the dashboard. styles.css: The CSS file that styles the dashboard's appearance.
+- `index.html`: The main HTML file that structures the dashboard layout.
+- `index.js`: The JavaScript file responsible for fetching cryptocurrency data from the API and dynamically updating the dashboard.
+- `styles.css`: The CSS file that styles the dashboard's appearance.

-Usage
+## Usage

-    Clone the repository to your local machine.
+1. Clone the repository to your local machine.
-    Open the index.html file in a web browser to view the dashboard.
+2. Open the `index.html` file in a web browser to view the dashboard.

-License
+## License

 This project is licensed under the MIT License.

+For more information, visit the [GitHub repository](https://github.com/anujshahmnnit/Crypto-Dashboard-UI).